 Independent safeguarding authority HM Government (2009) The Vetting and Barring Scheme guidance:

-An ABM mother supporter or breastfeeding counsellor should be aware of both the limitations and opportunities presented by social media.
+An ABM peer supporter or breastfeeding counsellor should be aware of both the limitations and opportunities presented by social media.
 It is a place where many mothers feel comfortable sharing their breastfeeding experiences and difficulties.
 It is a place where ABM breastfeeding counsellors and mother supporters may be able to offer support in a range of different ways.
-When online, ABM breastfeeding counselors and mother supporters should continue to be conscious of the need for:
+When online, ABM breastfeeding counsellors and peer supporters should continue to be conscious of the need for:

-Tianais a Mother Supporter and is training to be an ABM breastfeeding counsellor.
+Tiana is a Peer Supporter and is training to be an ABM breastfeeding counsellor.
 She is a member of a parenting forum.
 In her signature on the forum, she states that she is an ABM mother supporter.
 She posts on the breastfeeding board offering information and support and signposting carefully.
 She switches on her ‘mother supporter’ head whenever she is on the board and finds posting is a worthwhile and rewarding experience.

 Sally is an ABM breastfeeding counsellor.
 She uses her Twitter account to talk about her daily life and hobbies.
 Her bio does mention that she is an ABM BFC.
 When she does support other breastfeeding mothers, she ensures she fulfils her role as an ABM breastfeeding counsellor.
 Sometimes this means supporting mothers via email or private messaging to allow for a fuller conversation or greater privacy for the mother.

-Samis a Mother Supporter.
+Sam is a Peer Supporter.
 She was an admin of a national parenting forum.
 Unfortunately the directors of the forum decided to accept sponsor-ship from a non-WHO code compliant company.
 They went ahead with this despite strong protests from Sam and some other members.
 Sam has now left this forum and supports elsewhere online.